Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Have your farm evaluated in Year 3 and be allowed to continue._
 **-=Missable=-**

 This is very hard not to do and you would have to pretty not do anything all, no animals, no wife, if you don’t talk to people, don’t sell crops or make any money, then you will get the bad ending.
-This however, can basically lock you out from continuing and if your most recent save is today, well… I hope you have earlier ones or you are starting over.
+This, however, can basically lock you out from continuing and if your most recent save is today, well… I hope you have earlier ones or you are starting over.
 If you want to make sure you get past this, make sure you at least are married or have some animals.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138319.png) [Dog Lover]( https://retroachievements.org/achievement/125545)
 _Max your dog's affection._

 This will be done over time.
-The max affect for your dog is 255 and it starts with 0.
+The max affection for your dog is 255 and it starts with 0.
 To increase its affection, you can do so by picking it up, whistling for it and feeding it.
 Just do these things and it will be maxed at some point through your game.
 Keep in mind that if you hit your dog, you are a bad person and you will lose affection.

 =-----------------------------------------------------------=